 Alter has received entrepreneurial awards from Ernst & Young as Entrepreneur of the Year in 1998, the Orange County Business Journal in 2006, and the Leland C. and Mary M. Pillsbury Institute for Hospitality Entrepreneurship at Cornell University in 2008.
 These awards are designed to recognize dynamic individuals who exemplify the American entrepreneurial spirit.

-In the fall of 2009, at the request of Dean Michael Johnson, Alter served as an adjunct member of the faculty at the School of Hotel Administration (SHA) at Cornell University.
+In the fall of 2009, at the request of Dean Michael Johnson, Alter served as an adjunct member of the faculty at the School of Hotel Administration (now the Cornell Peter and Stephanie Nolan School of Hotel Administration) at Cornell University.
 During the semester, he taught Topics in Hotel Asset Management (HA 5522) and Independent Study for Hotel Students (HA 4499).
-He also guest-lectured in some 24 different courses for a number of the professors at SHA.
+He also guest-lectured in some 24 different courses for a number of the professors at the school.

 Alter has been an owner of hotels since 1976 when he struck out on his own at age 25 and used his savings to purchase a 28-room hotel in Steamboat Springs, CO.